 - Cellulose – Just another name for sawdust.

-- Soy Flour – A filler with little nutritional value.
+- Soy Flour – A filler with little nutritional value and is also an allergen.

 - Animal Digest – Animal byproducts with little nutritional value.